Bad information leads to bad decisions and bad outcomes. Ask Vida Henry.

 A few citizens who went outside to see what was happening where bayonetted and shot.
 One man was shot fifty times when he refused to give up his car.

 Sgt.
 Henry advised them to put down their arms and surrender.
 He then walked off down the Southern Pacific Railroad tracks.
-A shot was heard.
+A short while later a shot was heard.

 When the sun rose the next day Houston was under martial law.
 Five police officers, four soldiers and eight citizens were dead.